TimoTSchmidt/test3/index.md

 `2019-2020`
 __Pavement Distress Detector__ <br>
-implementation of Single Shot Detector (SSD) to detect pavement distresses.
+Implementation of Single Shot Detector (SSD) to detect pavement distresses.
 The best result was 75.45% accuracy on video with less small-sized pavement distresses.

 <!-- ## Areas of expertise